 This post contains affiliate links.
 To learn more about affiliate links and how they work, please read our Affiliate Disclaimer HERE.

 Most people think of New Jersey as New York City’s less-fun alternative, but New Jersey has a lot to offer families that may not be known.
-Families around the world should consider a visit to New Jersey if you’re looking for something less crowded than New York City.
+Families around the world should consider a visit to New Jersey if they’re looking for something less crowded than New York City.

 In my great state, you can find mountainous terrains for some truly amazing hikes, farms with locally grown fruits and veggies to pick, petting farms to interact with animals, sky-high rollercoasters to ride, thrilling water parks, snowboarding and skiing, kids-only adventures, science museums, underground mines, gardens, lakes, and so much more!
 New Jersey is a truly wondrous place to visit because you can literally find any activity under the sun all in one state!